 Couples may marry abroad for a variety of different reasons.
 Either they are residents of the UK and choose to marry in a ceremony abroad or they were residents of another country at the time of marriage but now live in the UK.

 Either way, people may still seek to get divorced in the UK regardless of where their marriage took place.
-As Family Solicitors & Divorce Lawyers in Leeds we always seek to achieve a firm but fair outcome.
+As Family Solicitors & Divorce Lawyers in Leeds we always seek to achieve a fair outcome.

 More often than not the answer to this question will be yes.
 For a foreign marriage to be valid in the UK however it must have taken place in accordance with the local custom and law of the country where the marriage took place.